This is the multi-page printable view of this section. Click here to print.

 You can also select a color for the repository pill to help visually distinguish the repository in a list.

-Screenshot showing the “Add one” option in the “Add Repository” pane, with a text field to enter a URL, a picker to select a color and a save buttons
+Screenshot showing the “Add one” option in the “Watch Repository” pane, with a text field to enter a URL, a picker to select a color and a save buttons

 Press the Add Repository button to add the repo to the list of repositories you’re watching.